 Cruise from Baltimore, Maryland

-Historical character and convenience for boarding a Caribbean or Bermuda cruise make the Port of Baltimore stand out.
-Presently, this location is the departure point for two of the largest cruise lines, with multi-night vacations headed north toward Canada or south to the Caribbean.
-Nearby hotels, parking, and package deals make Baltimore a great location to start a cruise!
+Historical character and convenience for boarding a cruise make the port of Baltimore truly stand out.
+Presently, Baltimore is the departure point for two of the largest cruise lines, with multi-night vacations headed north toward Canada or south to Bermuda and the Caribbean islands.
+Nearby hotels, parking, and package deals make Baltimore a great location to start your cruise vacation!

 For those that don’t know, the Port of Baltimore has a 300-plus year history.
 Then known as Whetstone Point, the location was designated as an official Port of Entry in 1706.
 Combined with five smaller nearby ports, it eventually became the Port of Baltimore and now covers 45 square miles of shoreline.